jozsef-vesza/AVFoundation-Combine/README.md

 ```

 ### `PlayerItemStatePublisher`
 `PlayerItemStatePublisher` will emit an event when the status of the player's `playerItem` changes.
-It can be useful to defer work until the item is ready to play.
+It can be useful to defer work until the item is ready to play. (see https://developer.apple.com/documentation/avfoundation/avplayeritem/1389493-status)

 ```swift
 player.statePublisher()
     .sink { state in